If you’re looking for a Winter Packing Checklist, check HERE!

 Your hat should keep the sun off your face, but sunglasses can help keep the sun out of your eyes.
 Spending all day outside can be straining on your eyes, so splurge on the Polarized lenses.
 Find the perfect pair at Smith Optics.

 You’ll want to have layers and snacks on your adventures, and a Dakine backpack is the best way to store it.
-Bonus if you find one that holds a water bladder!

 Re-usable Water Bottle

 Stay hydrated and drink plenty of water!
 Pack a re-usable water bottle to cut down on plastic waste (or pick one up in one of our Village shops!).
 Plus, it’s easy to refill while you’re out adventuring.

 Just like any other summer getaway, you’ll want to protect your skin.
 No one wants to start the trip with a sunburn.

 You’ll be doing a lot of physical activity, so pack some healthy snacks to keep yourself fueled.
 Honey Stinger Waffles or Cracker Bars are the perfect summit snack.
 (You can also get fancy with a tiny snacklebox!)

 We all have camera phones with, honestly, really great cameras!
 But keeping a charge on a long day can be a challenge.
 Bring a back-up camera to capture all those mountain memories.
 We suggest something durable and waterproof, like a GoPro, which can also allow you to document your adventure hand-free with the right accessories.

 If you’ve got it, bring it.
-There’s plenty of hammock-able spots on the mountain.
+There are plenty of hammock-able spots on the mountain.
 You’ll be wishing you could swing life away all day.